 A united approach to energising the much-loved Wyrley Birch estate saw residents join local agencies for the first in a series of public walkabouts.

-Organised by the friends of Wyrley Birch Partnership Group to engage with the local community, representatives from Witton Lodge Community Association, Urban Devotion and Spurgeons took to the streets alongside Birmingham City Council, West Midlands Fire Service and West Midlands Police.
+Organised by The Friends of Wyrley Birch to engage with the local community, representatives from Witton Lodge Community Association, Urban Devotion and Spurgeons took to the streets alongside Birmingham City Council, West Midlands Fire Service and West Midlands Police.

 During the walkabout the group spoke to residents about the type of help and support needed by people who live on the estate.